Diver Palak Sharma selected for World Aquatics Championship 2024 in Doha - www.lokmattimes.com

 Diver Palak Sharma selected for World Aquatics Championship 2024 in Doha

-PNN Indore (Madhya Pradesh) [India], February 1: In a historic move, the Swimming Federation of India has selected a ...
+Indore (Madhya Pradesh) [India], February 2: In a historic move, the Swimming Federation of India has selected a woman ...

 Palak Sharma, the first Indian female diver to clinch a gold medal in the Asian Age Group Championship, is set to make history as she leads the Indian team in Doha.
 The team also comprises London Singh, Surjeet Rajbansi and Wilson Singh.
 The team will be coached by Shenin Roy.
 The World Aquatics Championship is taking place in Qatar's capital Doha from January 31 to February 10.